 - Don't make excuses for adverse conditions in your record, such as below average marks.

-- Don't condemn past institutions of education; keep comments positive.
+- Don't condemn past institutions of education; Give positive comments on it.

 - Don't display a noticeable aversion for schoolwork.